Why Was the Johnson & Johnson Vaccine Paused? What if I Got it Already?

 If you were scheduled to get the Johnson & Johnson vaccine, you may be rescheduled to get the Pfizer or Moderna option.
 Common side effects of these vaccines include headache, fatigue, injection site soreness and mild fever, which are all common signs that show a vaccine is working to help you build immunity.

-Get more information about the COVID-19 vaccine.
+Get more information about locations where you can get the COVID-19 vaccine.